-The following tables present the Group's selected historical financial data for the three and six-month periods ended 30 June 2017 and 2016.
+The following tables present the Group's selected historical financial data for the financial year ended 30 June 2018 and 2017.
 The historical financial data should be read in conjunction with Item 5.
-"Operating and Financial Review" and the unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2017 (including the notes thereto).
-The Group has derived the financial data presented in accordance with IFRS from the reviewed unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2017.
+"Operating and Financial Review" and the unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2018 (including the notes thereto).
+The Group has derived the financial data presented in accordance with IFRS from the unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2018.

-Selected financial data presented in PLN is derived from the unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2017 presented in accordance with IFRS and prepared in the Polish language and in Polish zloty as a presentation currency.
+Selected financial data presented in PLN is derived from the consolidated financial statements for the six-month period ended 30 June 2018 presented in accordance with IFRS and prepared in the Polish language and in Polish zloty as a presentation currency.